idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 It is shown in class Port.

-<h3 id="2.12">2.12 writes object property</h3>
+<h3 id="2.12">2.12 sends object property</h3>

-The association *writes* specifies that an OutPort writes a Data.
+The association *sends* specifies that an OutPort sends a Data.
 Ports with the same alias names connect to the same Data.

 **has domain**
 * yw:OutPort